svki0001/blog/cldte41kg000009l9aki5dhfm.md

 # Git Flow

+Git is a popular version control system used by software developers to manage and track changes in their code.
+In a Git-based project, the development process can be streamlined using a branching strategy known as *Git Flow*.

-Projects can be developed using Git with the following flow:
+Projects can be developed using Git Flow with the following branching strategy:

 ![The entire Git Flow (PR = Pull Request)](https://cdn.hashnode.com/res/hashnode/image/upload/v1675722239644/9a7188b0-575e-4df0-be63-92d46b0383a8.png align="center")

 # Branches

+In Git Flow, there are several branches used for different purposes:

 * `feature branch`: For each task started, a new branch is created from dev.
 As soon as the task is completed, a pull request is created for this feature branch in the dev branch.
 Feature Branches are named by: \[task number\]-\[task title\], e.g. *11-simulation-widget*